 What is the National School Apprenticeships programme?The National School Apprenticeship programme is a network of like-minded primary and secondary schools with a commitment to employing apprentices and creating job opportunities in their local community.

-Our apprentice is outstanding.
+Our school based apprentice is outstanding.
 All NSA assessors that have been to visit have been very professional and communicate with us well.
 We are very pleased with the scheme.
 Our apprentice is instrumental in providing teachers with PPA (preparation, planning and assessment) cover.

 Caz Brasenell, Deputy Head, Huntingtree Primary

 This apprenticeship has taught me many different teaching styles and how to adapt to different age groups and address difficult situations.
 I have developed my communication skills, learnt to speak to children of different age groups and improved my time management skills.

 Tom Walters, Teaching Assistant Apprentice, Downlands Primary School

 The best way to start a good career in a school is to experience it first hand, which is what school apprenticeships are all about.

 This is an excellent opportunity for our teaching assistants to grow and will be extremely beneficial for the student.

 There is a statistically significant relationship between expenditure on teaching assistants and student attainment.

 This apprenticeship has certainly focused me towards a career in facilities management as there is a great variety of jobs with great promotion prospects.
 I believe I have progressed personally and professionally.
 I have made a lot of good friends and I now have valuable experience to move on to a bigger role.